tastypeanut/uc3m-ui-website2/README.md

 ## 💡 Additional Info

 ### Form input conversion to JSON
 As said previously, all user information is stored in cookies.
-To be able to confortably store, retrieve, and manipulate this information, the page stores it in the user's respective cookie as a Base64 encoded JSON object.
+To be able to comfortably store, retrieve, and manipulate this information, the page stores it in the user's respective cookie as a Base64 encoded JSON object.
 HTML forms don't do this by default, so with jQuery we call a function that will do it for us:

  ```javascript
 $("#register_form").submit(function(){